mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 With his cellmate removed, Lalaji is vulnerable to an attack.
-During the night, Kerd and Starovich sneak out of their cell, break into Lalaji's cell, and hang him from the end of his bunk using a twisted- up blanket.
+During the night, Kerd and Starovich sneak out of their cell, break into Lalaji's cell, and hang him from the end of his bunk using a twisted-up blanket.

 Influence Changes:
 If the characters ally themselves with Starovich, and Lalaji is